Updated: Apr 25

 I just can't believe that God is constrained by a system He doesn't want.
 However the system works, then it is that way because God made it that way.
 I truly believe If God wanted to forgive his people in the Old Testament without animal sacrifices He could have.
 If God wanted to forgive us without the cross He could have.

 So why then?
-Why ask the people to bring animals, grains, wine, oil and incense?
+Why ask people to bring animals, grains, wine, oil, and incense?
 Why set up a system of atonement sacrifices that could only be perfected by the gift of Jesus on the cross?

 Smarter people than me have tried to answer this question, but I think it might be one of those questions that need to sit there for a while.
 I've been sitting with this one for about two years.
 Do I have it all figured out?
 Nope.
 But I feel like I'm getting closer to the truth.
 It was through my journey writing my first novel that opened my eyes to a new idea of understanding the cross.